Martin-MacDonald/decimal-to-roman-converter/README.md

 - Each decimal - roman translation were separated into their own object for easily accessing the values later.
 - They were then put into an array from highest - lowest decimal value.
-- The order of the array is crucial to given that roman numerals read from left - right the same as decimal values.
+- The order of the array is crucial given that roman numerals read from left - right the same as decimal values.
 - To actually generate the roman numeral is a simple process:
   - Loop through the translations array.
   - While the supplied number is greater than or equal to that index's decimal value then: